 these events, roles, and losses have become (one and all) our healers and our teachers.
 We are learning to befriend even our darkest hours as Gift.

-Michelle’s roots are ranch life, communications, and forming faith (from a Christian Uni degree, to working with the film industry and project management, to deep diving into Celtic spirituality).
+Michelle’s roots are ranch life, communications, and forming faith.
+From a Christian Uni degree, to working with the film industry and project management, to deep diving into Celtic spirituality, her lived experience is one of inclusion and affirmation.
 She is an athlete and a mama.
 Her lay ministry resume is a long one!
 And contemplative living is at the heart of her own rocky-road journey of sorrow, healing, and coming into Self.
 Sometimes this takes the shape of a long walk in the trees; sometimes this Way of Being expresses itself in hot food, lovingly prepared, in music, or in deep study.

 Sandra McDonald (she/her) is an empathetic listener.
 Trauma, spiritual abuse, core shame, and relationship story are some of the growth areas you may want unpack with her.

 Sandra’s background is a bit of a mixed bag: Think, extreme-conservative Christian upbringing meets disruptive deconstruction and re-forming of Belief.
-She’s a city girl with a heap of mentorship experience (including walk-alongside with the LGBTQIA+ community).
+She’s a mama of three adult kids, and a city girl with a heap of mentorship experience (including walk-alongside with the 2SLGBTQIA+ community).
 Her contemplative path is one of turning inward with Holy Mischief and curious compassion.
 She’d say she’s a one trick pony: non-judgmental listening and asking questions that allow for deep exploration are her One Thing.

 We are welcoming and present, listening and responding without being judgmental.
 We are contemplative and honour silence as a spiritual practice.
 As intuitive spiritual friends, we are accountable and compassionate, hospitable and open, loving yet independent.